-Laser peripheral iridotomy, or LPI, is a laser treatment used to treat or prevent angle-closure glaucoma and individuals at risk for angle-closure glaucoma with anatomically narrow angles.
-In individuals with narrow angles glaucoma, the drainage tracts of the eye are at risk of becoming partially or completely blocked by iris (the colored part of the eye).
-LPI is performed to prevent the drainage tracts of the eye from being blocked by iris.
+Laser peripheral iridotomy, (LPI), is a laser treatment used to treat or prevent angle-closure glaucoma and individuals at risk for angle-closure glaucoma with anatomically narrow angles.
 This protects the eye from sudden increases in eye pressure and helps prevent scar formation in the drainage tracts of the eye.
 LPI is performed in the office.
 It is safe, relatively painless and only takes a few minutes to perform.